-Germany played a major role in the joint development of Medium Extended Air Defense Systems (MEADS) with the USA and Italy.
+Germany also played a major role in the joint development of the Medium Extended Air Defense Systems (MEADS) with the USA and Italy.
 MEADS International, with participating Lockheed Martin and MBDA earned the selection to start making what would be called the MEADS system, which would be run with a large amount of support from MBDA Deutschland GmbH.
 After litigious protests by the losing companies, MEADS garnered a definitive contract for $2 billion and € 1.4 billion.
 Since then, the Italian and German Branches of MBDA started developing anti-missile systems while the United States continued to bolster its own missile defense initiative.

-In 2008, Germany began developing a laser-based ground-mobile anti-missile system, which uses of a concentrated beam of infrared laser that can track, identify and destroy missiles.
+In 2008, Germany began developing a laser-based ground-mobile anti-missile system, which uses of a concentrated beam of infrared laser that can track, identify and destroy missiles.[i]
 Tests run with the new laser have proven its proficiency in taking down missiles as far as 2km away.
 This same technology will be used in the future to develop anti-IED and anti-artillery systems.

-Ballistic Missile Defense Capabilities in Germany
+Germany’s Ballistic Missile Defense Capabilities

-Air Defense Capabilities in Germany
+Germany’s Air Defense Capabilities

-|Evolved Sea Sparrow Missile (ESSM)||Medium-range air defense||Three||Sachsen class frigates|
+|Evolved Sea Sparrow Missile (ESSM)||Medium-Range Air Defense||Three||Sachsen class frigates|

-In June of 2015 The German Federal Ministry of Defense chose the Medium Extended Air Defense System (MEADS) as the basis for Taktisches Luftverteidigungssystem (TLVS), a next-generation network-based tactical air and missile defense system.
+In June of 2015, the German Federal Ministry of Defense chose the Medium Extended Air Defense System (MEADS) as the basis for Taktisches Luftverteidigungssystem (TLVS), a next-generation network-based tactical air and missile defense system.[ii]
 It will replace Patriot air defense systems initially fielded in the 1980s.